PlatformAwareProgramming/PlatformAware.jl/README.md

 ## Running and testing the _fft_ kernel methods

 To test _fft_ in a convolution, open a Julia REPL session in the _MyFFT.jl_ directory and execute the following commands:

+> **NOTE**: If you receive an ambiguity error after executing _fftconv_, don't panic !
+Read the next paragraphs.

 ```julia
  import Pkg; Pkg.activate(".")